 A Commitment To Telling Our Story

-The mid-20th century brought change to the neighborhood as commercial development grew, housing restrictions eased across the city, and government leaders moved to build universities in St. Philip’s historic neighborhood.
-As housing and food insecurity became significant challenges for neighborhood residents, St. Philip’s worked to address these needs with community partners.
-A feeding ministry that included a food pantry and hot meals during the week was a staple for years.
-In the early 1980s, the church helped to create Goodwin Plaza, an affordable housing complex that allowed longtime residents the ability to retire in the neighborhood.
-In 1986, St. Philip’s moved into its current building at 720 Dr. MLK St, half a block north of its original site and next door to Goodwin Plaza.
+The late 20th century brought change to St. Philip’s historic neighborhood.
+As housing and food insecurity became significant challenges, the church opened a food pantry, offered hot meals, and worked to open Goodwin Plaza, an affordable housing development that allowed longtime residents to retire in the neighborhood.
+In 1986, we recommitted to the neighborhood with a new building at 720 Dr. MLK St, half a block north of its original site and next door to Goodwin Plaza.

-Today, as Purdue University becomes our newest neighbor along Indiana Avenue, St. Philip’s is growing its investment in young adult and college ministry.
-Just as our founding members were a mix of young and old, Episcopalian and not, native Hoosiers and recent transplants, the same is true of us today.
-With deep roots, we are stewards of the memory of the neighborhood our ancestors called home.
+Today, as Purdue becomes our newest neighbor along Indiana Avenue, St. Philip’s is investing in college and young adult ministry.
+Just as our founding members were a mix of young and old, Episcopalian and not, native Hoosiers and recent transplants, the same is true today.
+With deep roots, we are stewards of the memory of the neighborhood that our ancestors called home.
 With deep love, we warmly welcome a new generation of neighbors into this historic church family.